 How to Remove Excess Wax from Your Skin

-Okay, so there are a number of things that you can do to get rid of excess wax from your skin.
+There are a number of things that you can do to get rid of excess wax from your skin.
 But before you do that, we recommend that you moisturize your skin.
 Because waxy residue often remains because you have dry skin.
 Without further ado, let’s take a look at these amazing methods.

 Removing Wax with Hot Water